-- ▶ In the Republic of Moldova, Panama, and Peru, the migrant worker who has lost his or her employment can seek new employment or keep his or her residence subject to new employment (ILO2016a, para.
+- ▶ In the Republic of Moldova, Panama, and Peru, the migrant worker who has lost his or her employment can seek new employment or keep his or her residence subject to new employment (ILO 2016a, para.
 442). - ▶ Short periods are prescribed in the Netherlands, Senegal, and Sweden (another three months) (ibid.) and in Bulgaria, Romania, and the Russian Federation (ibid., notes 24 and 25). - ▶ In some countries, the unemployed migrant worker may remain subject to new employment, such as in Japan and, if three months before expiry of his or her permit, in Armenia (ibid., para.
-428). - ► In Slovenia, registration as a person seeking employment is possible.124 - ▶ In San Marino, the migrant worker may look for employment in the same sector as was formerly authorized (ILO 2016a, para.
-443). - In Lebanon, services are given to migrant workers who lose their employment and regular status in situations where they have left abusive employers (ILO 2015).
+428). - ► In Slovenia, registration as a person seeking employment is possible.
+124 - ▶ In San Marino, the migrant worker may look for employment in the same sector as was formerly authorized (ILO 2016a, para.
+443).